 Here are some systematic, well-chalked strategy development tips required to tackle this section of the crucial admission test:

 The first piece of advice is to commence preparation only after you have made yourself familiar with what is expected in the English section including the syllabus and the pattern in which the questions are asked.
 Though we admit there is no fixed pattern of CLAT, we are aware that the syllabus for this test is well-defined.
 Sticking to the prescribed areas will be a far better way to energize yourself and instill confidence.
 It makes no sense to concentrate on something that is not likely to appear in the test.
 Apart from sheer wastage of valuable time, it brings disappointment and spreads confusion.
 So, make sure you analyze well.

 Includes 10 docs & 43 tests

-The questions in the English section are based primarily on Vocabulary, Grammar and Reading Comprehension.
-Unlike other sections of CLAT exam, which are usually unpredictable, the English Section is structured and predictable.
+The questions in the English section are based primarily on Vocabulary, Grammar, and Reading Comprehension.
+Unlike other sections of the CLAT exam, which are usually unpredictable, the English Section is structured and predictable.

 Focus on Important Details: While you are speed reading it is important to comprehend the text too.
 Do not spend time copying everything that is said in the passage or learning every point that is made.

 Identify the most important details like names of persons, places, subjects being referred to, and emotions being expressed.